platosha/okta-vaadin-fusion-spring-boot-example/README.md

 **`pom.xml`** Vaadin Spring Boot starter with the following added dependencies:

-- spring-security-web
-- spring-security-config
 - okta-spring-boot-starter
+- lombok

 **`SecurityConfiguration.java`** Enables Spring Security and lets Vaadin endpoints handle the authorization.

-**`ListEndpoint.java`** is a Vaadin endpoint that exposes a REST endpoint and generates TS interfaces for accessing it in a type-safe manner.
+**`PeopleEndpoint.java`** is a Vaadin endpoint that exposes a REST endpoint and generates TS interfaces for accessing it in a type-safe manner.
 **Note:** Vaadin endpoints require authentication by default unless you opt-out by adding a `@AnonymousAllowed` annotation to the class or metod.

 ### Front end